gigaai/docs/wordpress/setup-facebook-app.md

 ## Now What?
 - Continue with each guide in the the documentation menu.
 - If you can't get this to work, see [Troubleshooting](/docs/troubleshooting) page.
+Remember that you're always welcome to ask a question in the [support forum](/support).

 ![Congratulation](/images/congratulations.png)